 - For more information, you may want to check out the Harmon Brothers, an agency responsible for many wildly successful ads (remember the Squatty Potty unicorn?)
 With free weekly email updates, a podcast, as well as paid courses, there’s plenty to be learned from these guys.

-For more freelance business ideas, check out this post on 5 freelance careers you can start today!
+For more freelance business ideas, check out this post on 5 freelance careers you can start today and think about joining our online freelancing community, where you can connect with me and a host of other amazing and talented freelancers!